Northern Territory mother Jacqui Sheehan has always kept the healthdirect magnet on her fridge.

 IMPORTANT: This is a personal story and testimonial.
 It is for general information only and is not intended to be used as medical advice.
 If you have a particular medical problem, please consult a healthcare professional.

 Last reviewed: January 2018

 Healthdirect 24hr 7 days a week hotline

-24 hour health advice and information you can count on
+24 hour health advice you can count on

 Government Accredited with over 140 information partners